pyinstaller/pyinstaller/doc/usage.rst

 compile time.
 You may not want your application to depend on specific properties of the target environment, or you may not want to require the end-user to change their system configuration.
-In order to control the location of the temporary directory at compile time, the ``--tempdir`` allows setting the temporary directory when building the application bundle.
+In order to control the location of the temporary directory at compile time, the ``--runtime-tmpdir`` allows setting the temporary directory when building the application bundle.

 .. _supporting multiple platforms: